SmartImpulse/Wonterfact/README.md

  - Smooth constraints can be added to factors via prior distributions.
  - Hard linear equality or inequality constraints can be applied on factor tensors.
  - Two inference algorithms have been implemented: the Expectation-Maximization (EM) algorithm to find the posterior maximum of the parameters or the Variational Bayes EM (VBEM) algorithm to find an approximation of the posterior distributions of the parameters.
- - In VBEM mode, hyperparameters of the prior distributions can also be inferred.
+ - In VBEM mode, hyperparameters of the prior distributions can also be inferred (feature not available yet, to come soon).
- - In VBEM mode, wonterfact is a generalization of Latent Dirichlet Analysis (LDA).
+ - In VBEM mode, wonterfact is a generalization of Latent Dirichlet Allocation (LDA).
  - Possibility to use cpu or gpu backend.